AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 ## Overview {#overview}

-The rule editor feature in Adobe Experience Manager Forms empowers forms business users and developers to write rules on adaptive form objects.
+The rule editor feature empowers forms business users and developers to write rules on adaptive form objects.
 These rules define actions to trigger on form objects based on preset conditions, user inputs, and user actions on the form.
 It helps further streamline the form filling experience ensuring accuracy and speed.

 The rule editor provides an intuitive and simplified user interface to write rules.
-Rule editor offers a visual editor for all the users.
-In addition, only for forms power users, rule editor provides a code editor to write rules and scripts.
-Some of the key actions that you can perform on adaptive form objects using rules are:
+Rule editor offers a visual editor for all the users. <!-- In addition, only for forms power users, rule editor provides a code editor to write rules and scripts. --> Some of the key actions that you can perform on adaptive form objects using rules are:

 * Show or hide an object
 * Enable or disable an object